Storytelling marketing: how to use it to crush your competition

 And that, my friend, is where storytelling comes in.

-Generally speaking, people want to either use your brand or find entertainment in your brand.
+Generally speaking, people need to either be entertained by what you have to offer, or to find it genuinely useful – ideally, both!
 Any other feature is effectively useless and extremely hard to market.

-As a brand, you are constantly telling a story.
-With every tweet, every landing page, and every help article, you are shaping the narrative of what your business stands for.
-And frankly, sometimes that brand story is "we are boring and dry as hell", which is what we want to move away from!
-So let's discuss some of the ways that you can use storytelling to really make your brand sparkle ✨
+Everything you do is a story.
+With every tweet, every landing page, and every help article, your story is shaping the narrative of what your business stands for.
+And frankly, sometimes that marketing story is "we are boring and dry as hell", which is what we want to move away from!
+So let's discuss some of the ways that you can use storytelling in your business to really make your marketing sparkle ✨

 What is a brand story?
 Well, it's really in the title there.
 The brand story is the story… about your brand.
 Section over, everyone, let's move on.